krisKurken/nerdBoy/README.md

 ## Instructions on how to run project code
     - Clone/download repository from GitHub.
+    - Rename the proj folder to sketch_181014b.
     - Download Processing and Arduino IDE.
+    - Connect the hardware and so on ...
     - And enjoy!

 ### License